 In 2017, the Slaight Family Foundation launched the inaugural Allan Slaight Prize for Journalism to celebrate journalistic achievements by writers in The Walrus.
-The $10,000 prize was a bold statement of support for the important contribution being made by independent journalists in researching, analyzing, and writing about some of the important topics affecting our lives, and we’re thrilled to present our nominees for the 2018 Allan Slaight Prize for Journalism.
+The $10,000 prize was a bold statement of support for the important contribution being made by independent journalists in researching, analyzing, and writing about some of the important topics affecting our lives.

-The longlisted stories for the 2018 Allan Slaight Prize for Journalism are:
+The shortlisted stories for the 2018 Allan Slaight Prize for Journalism were:

 “What Consent Means in the Age of #MeToo” by Sarah Barmak